kivy/kivy/doc/sources/gsoc.rst

   on github) If you have never used github before you may be interested in this `tutorial <https://guides.github.com/activities/hello-world/>`_.
 * Comfortable with event driven programming.
-* Has suitable tools/environment for kivy or the sister project you are going to work on.
-For example to be able to work on PyOBJus you would need access to an iOS device, mac with xcode and a developer license, to work on PyJNIus you would need an Android device, and to work on plyer you would need access to hardware for both platforms.
+* Has suitable tools/environment for Kivy or the sister project you are going to work on.
+For example to be able to work on PyOBJus you would need access to an iOS device, OS X with Xcode and a developer license, to work on PyJNIus you would need an Android device, and to work on plyer you would need access to hardware for both platforms.